Optimal e-values for testing the mean of a bounded random variable against a composite alternative: Introduction

 \section{Introduction}

-E-values are a statistical tool for measuring evidence against a null hypothesis that has attracted increasing interest in recent years as a flexible and safe alternative to p-values; see, e.g., \cite{GrunwaldHeideETAL2019}, \cite{Vovk_Wang_2021}, and \cite{ramdas2023gametheoretic}.
-Formally, an \emph{e-value} is the observed value (on the data) of an \emph{e-variable}, a non-negative random variable whose expectation is bounded by $1$ under the null hypothesis.
-From this definition, Markov’s inequality ensures that large e-values are unlikely under the null (for any $\alpha\in[0,1]$, the probability that an e-value is larger than $1/\alpha$ is at most $\alpha$).
-As a consequence, the magnitude of an observed e-value directly quantifies statistical evidence against the null hypothesis: the larger an e-value the stronger the evidence in favour of rejection.
-Thus, by rejecting for sufficiently large values, e-values can be used to obtain valid type-I error control in hypothesis testing problems.
-Notably, the primary strength of e-values does not lie in the classical testing framework, in which both the data set and the significance level are fixed in advance (and where p-values are often more powerful), but rather in the fact that their validity is preserved under natural operations, such as convex combinations and, under independence, multiplication.
-This makes e-values a flexible tool for aggregating evidence across multiple experiments, or for adaptive analyses when data come in sequentially over time.
-For a comprehensive introduction to the theory and use of e-values, we refer to the recent monograph by \cite{e-book}.
+E-values are a statistical tool for measuring evidence against a null hypothesis that has attracted increasing interest in recent years as a flexible and safe alternative to p-values; see, e.g., \cite{grunwald2024safe}, \cite{vovk2021evalues}, and \cite{ramdas2023gametheoretic}.
+An \emph{e-value} is the observed value (on the data) of an \emph{e-variable}, a non-negative random variable with expectation bounded by $1$ under the null hypothesis $\calP$.
+Markov’s inequality ensures that large e-values are unlikely under the null, and the magnitude of an observed e-value directly quantifies statistical evidence against the null.
+We refer to \cite{ramdas2025hypothesis} for a comprehensive introduction to the subject.